apache/pekko/docs/src/main/paradox/stream/stream-graphs.md

 materialized value of the imported graph while importing via the factory method allows its inclusion;
 for more details see @ref[Stream Materialization](stream-flows-and-basics.md#stream-materialization).

-In the example below we prepare a graph that consists of two parallel streams, in which we re-use the same instance of `Flow`, yet it will properly be materialized as two connections between the corresponding Sources and Sinks:
+In the example below, we prepare a graph that consists of two parallel streams, in which we re-use the same instance of `Flow`, yet it will properly be materialized as two connections between the corresponding Sources and Sinks: